 - We can see this when looking at the assets within Roth IRAs versus traditional IRAs, for instance.

-- At year-end 2015, 81% of traditional IRAs held retirement assets versus just 12% of Roth IRAs, reports the Investment Company Institute.
+- At one point, 81% of traditional IRAs held retirement assets versus just 12% of Roth IRAs, reports the Investment Company Institute.

 In general, retirement accounts generally come with an early withdrawal penalty.
 Withdrawing funds from a retirement account or plan before age 59.5 may incur a 10% penalty by the IRS.
 Income taxes may be due on the withdrawal balance as well.
 It’s prudent to consult with your financial professional about any potential decisions relating to this.